Tyler-Abele/Hopkins-Project/README.md

 - **Documentation**:
   - Document dataset requirements (e.g., format, size) in a separate `DATASET.md` file.
   - Add API documentation using Swagger or similar tools.

+### Testing:
+For testing the app you can use NPM and NPX in the terminal.
+Most emulators will work, such as the Android Emulator.

 ### Known Issues
 - The model may overfit if the dataset is small; consider adding negative samples or data augmentation.